-Follow us on Facebook and new for 2020 also now on Instagram @solihullparish
+Follow us on Facebook and Instagram @solihullparish

 We are a group of three churches: St Alphege, St Helen, and St Michael, serving central Solihull.

 We share the vision of loving and serving God and seeking to be transformed by the Holy Spirit so that we can become more like Jesus and make a difference to our local community.

 Everyone is welcome.
 We are multi-generational churches and aim to be inclusive and accepting of all people.

 We would love to welcome you to our church families.
 Our vision is: growing disciples, building community, transforming lives.

 We are part of Church of England Birmingham